dirac-dynamics/backend/jupyter/README.md

 ## Troubleshooting

 - If you are using Mac and have problems accessing the notebooks in the browser, pleaske make sure you have [Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) installed.
-[This](https://forums.docker.com/t/port-forward-not-working-on-a-macos-installation-but-works-on-others/77401/6) might be your issue
+[This](https://forums.docker.com/t/port-forward-not-working-on-a-macos-installation-but-works-on-others/77401/6) might be your issue.